 The Police Department continues striving to enhance our Community Policing Initiative Program, which as noted previously helps to identify and resolve "Quality of Life Issues" within our community.
 This is accomplished through a collaborative effort, between the residents, the public at large, other town departments and department personnel.
+In FY18 the department will utilize DDACTS to deploy our resources in an efficient manner.
+DDACTS, Data Driven Approach to Crime and Traffic Safety will allow us to direct resources into those areas of our community where traffic, crime and quality of life issues require our attention.
+DDACTS will require the organization and timely distribution of crime and incident data to patrol divisions.
+The success of DDACTS driven operations will rely heavily on the department's ability to build on, and develop new partnerships with Belmont residents and businesses.

 The Department continues to expand its use of social media to aid in the dissemination of information and to encourage citizens to communicate openly with the BPD.